rubocode/frontier.nvim/doc/design/ORIGIN.md

 and _truecolor_ on macOS terminal and WezTerm.

 Now I wanted to generalize the theming abstraction from there.
-Then I found apprentice by **Romain Lafourcade**.
+Then I found _Apprentice_ by **Romain Lafourcade**.
 It worked the same on both the masOS Terminal and WezTerm.
 The theming in apprentice was simpler than two-firewatch.

-With this new found knowledge, I simplified my theming abstraction and started work on my intended primary personal colorscheme that I initially named _frontier_.
+With this new found knowledge, I simplified my abstraction into two separate concerns (_colors_ and _theme_) and started work on my intended primary personal colorscheme that I initially named _frontier_.
+I always had the goal of generalization.

 ### PRIORITIES